Public Liability Insurance Definition

-If you interact with customers and members of the public throughout your business, then public liability insurance can help protect your business against claims made for loss, damage, or injury to the public or their property caused by your company.
+Public liability insurance cover can help protect your business against claims made for loss, damage, or injury to the public or their property caused by your company.
 Getting public liability insurance at the right level of cover is a simple way of making sure that you and your company are protected.
 If your business is found to be at fault, it will cover compensation claims.

-Whether you're a sole trader working at a customer's property or a business owner with premises visited by members of the public, accidents that harm people and property can occur.
+It's one of the most important types of insurance a business should have.
+Whether you're a self-employed sole trader working at a customer's property, small business owner or large corporation, if you have premises visited by members of the public, accidents that harm people and property can occur.
 This may lead to expensive and inconvenient fees as well as pose a threat to your professional reputation.
 Having public liability insurance in place can give you peace of mind that, should an unfortunate incident occur, you'll have it covered.

 For example, you may have carried out a repair job at a customer's premise that resulted in accidental damage to their property.
 In this instance you would need to pay an excess amount previously agreed with your insurer but further costs resulting from the damage and up to the limit of indemnity selected would be covered by your public liability insurance.

 Public liability insurance is widely recommended but it is not a legal requirement for most businesses.
-Certain businesses (those working with dangerous animals, riding schools, nuclear sites, and train track constructors), have specific laws requiring them to have public liability.
+Certain businesses (those working with dangerous animals, riding schools, nuclear sites, and train track constructors), have specific laws requiring them to have public liability insurance.
 But for most businesses, the main consideration will be if you employ one or more members of staff.
-If you employ one or more members of staff then you are legally required to have employers’ liability insurance in place.
-This protects you against the cost of claims for compensation from employee illness or injury that has been brought about as a consequence of working for you.
-This is critical for the protection of your employees and your business.
-Employers’ liability insurance can also be offered alongside your public liability insurance.

 You select the level of public liability insurance you require ranging from £1 million to £10 million for members of the public that interact with your business.
-Cover is available for all types of businesses from cafés to carpenters and even scaffolders and high-risk businesses.
+Cover is available for all types of businesses from dog walkers, bands, cafés, carpenters to scaffolders and high-risk businesses.

 Public liability insurance covers you from compensation claims made against your business.
 It can also cover legal fees and costs depending on the specific options you choose.
 This protects against injury or damage to people's property.